deFaup/Destroy_The_Wall/Unity/readme.md

                 extern "C" int __declspec(dllexport) __stdcall Init()

 Now in C# OpenCVInterop :
-    - First we import the dll of the C++ code [DllImport("Unity_CV_2_v4")]
+    - Firstly, we import the dll of the C++ code [DllImport("Unity_CV_2_v4")]

-    - Second we create a method with the same type and same name : public static extern int Init();
+    - Secondly, we create a method with the same type and same name : public static extern int Init();

  Now that we have access to our C++ functions thanks to the methods in OpenCVInterop we need a second script to call these methods.